“In the beginning there was earth, wood, stone, metal and leather…”

-It all depends on your perception, place where you live, your surroundings and olfactory impressions.
-It might smell like fresh grass, wildlands, seaside, woods somewhere high up in mountains, mornings just before snow falls or moments after rainfall.
+It all depends on your perception, the place where you live, your surroundings, and olfactory impressions.
+It might smell like fresh grass, wildlands, seaside, woods somewhere high up in mountains, mornings just before snow falls, or moments after rainfall.
 You might already have your set of associations due to all the perfumes with “Air” in their name you ever smelled, too.

 Fire.
 What does fire smell like?
-The fire itself has no smell, but things it burns give it smell we feel.
+The fire itself has no smell, but the things it burns give it the smell we feel.
 If you try to imagine or recall the smell of fire, what will you feel?
-The scent of dry wood burning in the fireplace, paper vanishing in flames, rubber in clouds of smoke, autumn leaves, mrryh or tobacco: some are pleasant, some not…
+The scent of dry wood burning in the fireplace, paper vanishing in flames, rubber in clouds of smoke, autumn leaves, myrrh or tobacco: some are pleasant, some not…

 Your perception.
 The olfactory impressions you gathered in your life.
 They matter.